Endowment Value: $29.35 billion (June 2018)

 Yale University is a private Ivy League research university located in New Haven, Connecticut.
+It was founded in 1701, making it the third oldest higher education institution in the United States and has a total student body of more than 12,000.
 Its endowment is managed by the Investments Office, under the guidance of Yale’s Investment Committee and led by Chief Investment Officer David F. Swenson.

-In the 1970s, Yale established the Advisory Committee on Investor Responsibility and the Corporation Committee on Investor Responsibility to address social responsibility issues.
+Yale was one of the first institutions to formally address the ethical responsibilities of institutional investors.
+In the 1970s, Yale established the Advisory Committee on Investor Responsibility (ACIR) and the Corporation Committee on Investor Responsibility (CCIR) to address social responsibility issues.
 The ACIR and CCIR recommend policy to the Yale Corporation, the university’s governing body, and implement approved policy.

 In 2014, in response to pressure from the student group Fossil Free Yale, the CCIR and ACIR explored the possibility of fossil fuel divestment.
 As a result of this discussion, the CCIR adopted a proxy voting guideline on climate change, instructing managers to support “shareholder resolutions seeking company disclosure of greenhouse gas emissions, analyses of the impact of climate change on a company’s business activities, strategies designed to reduce the company’s long-term impact on the global climate, and company support of sound and effective governmental policies on climate change."